Mastering Futures Session Times: Your Global Trading Guide

 Strategies for Trading Different Futures Sessions

 Trading futures across various sessions requires adaptable strategies.
+After hours sessions, in particular, demand different strategies due to lower liquidity and higher volatility, which can present both risks and opportunities for traders.
 Here’s how you can optimize your approach for different market conditions:

 Capitalizing on Session Overlaps